Canuck

-Canuck (/kəˈnʌk/ kə-NUK) is a slang term for a Canadian, though its semantic nuances are manifold.
+Canuck (/kəˈnʌk/ kə-NUK) is a slang term for a Canadian, though there are numerous contextual variations on the word's meaning.
 A variety of theories have been postulated for the etymological origins of the term.
-The term Kanuck is first recorded in 1835 as a Canadianism, originally referring to Dutch Canadians (which included German Canadians) or French Canadians.
+The term Kanuck is first recorded in 1835 as a Canadianism, originally referring to French Canadians.
 By the 1850s, the spelling with a "C" became predominant.
 Today, many Canadians and others use Canuck as a mostly affectionate term for any Canadian.

 Johnny Canuck is a folklore hero who was created as a political cartoon in 1869 and was later re-invented as a Second World War action hero in 1942.
 The Vancouver Canucks, a professional ice hockey team in the National Hockey League (NHL), has used a version of "Johnny Canuck" as their team logos.

 The Canadian military has used the term colloquially for several projects: Operation Canuck, the Avro Canada CF-100 Canuck and the Fleet 80 Canuck.

 Captain Canuck is a Canadian comic book superhero who first appeared in Captain Canuck #1 (July 1975).
 The series was the first successful Canadian comic book since the collapse of the nation's comic book industry following World War II.